-In addition to the general Debt Management Policy, the City Council approved by Resolution No. 71023 on June 11, 2002 a supplemental Policy for the Issuance of Multifamily Housing Revenue Bonds (the "Housing Policy") (Appendix B), which was recently amended/re-affirmed on March 13, 2018, to comply with the California Debt Limit Allocation Committee ("CDLAC"), Regulation 5031(c). which requires for the City Council to re-affirm the existing bond policies and procedures, via a signed resolution, to refresh the current documents, and to conform the CDLAC policy requiring re-approval of the policy every ten (10) years of Bond Issuer Policies and Post Issuance polices.
+In addition to the general Debt Management Policy, the City Council approved by Resolution No. 71023 on June 11, 2002 a supplemental Policy for the Issuance of Multifamily Housing Revenue Bonds (the "Housing Policy") (Appendix B).
+The Housing Policy was last amended/reaffirmed on March 13, 2018, to comply with the California Debt Limit Allocation Committee ("CDLAC"), Regulation 5031(c), which required City Council to re-affirm the existing bond policies and procedures, by resolution of the City Council, to refresh the current documents, and to conform the CDLAC policy requiring re-approval of the issuer's policy and post-issuance policies at least every ten (10) years.